-(A) A home care agency shall be issued a license consistent with the type and extent of services provided.
-Unless otherwise specified, each agency shall meet the requirements in section 6 of this chapter as well as sections 7 and/or 8 depending upon the services provided.
+- (A) A home care agency shall be issued a license consistent with the type and extent of services provided. - (1) Unless otherwise specified, each licensed home care agency shall meet the requirements in section 6 of this chapter as well as sections 7 and/or 8 depending upon the services provided.